alanzhaonys/ark-tracker/README.md

 ARK have been very transparent on their trades, [they publish daily transactions for you to download on their website](https://ark-funds.com/investor-resources).
 However, you don't want to sit around every day to download the files.
 If you miss a day, the file gets overwritten with the new one, so you don't want to miss it.

-This is a set of tools that you can setup on your server to automatically grab the CSV files and then store every records in transactional database(MySQL) so you analyze with SQL and maybe do ML with it.
+This is a set of tools that you can setup on your server to automatically grab the CSV files and then store every records in transactional database(MySQL) so you can analyze with SQL and maybe do ML with it.

 Proceed if you're:
  - **Interested in ARK ETFs**